Overview

 • Budgeting: preparing a full-year budget for Class A assets can include getting bids from multiple vendors, evaluating capital building needs, monitoring expenses, and leveraging field experts to advise you on property up-keeping.

 • Common Area Maintenance (CAM): landlords are entitled to use funds throughout the year to provide important services to tenants (utilities, janitorial, etc.) and maintain the building.
-These costs are, then, recovered from tenants (depending on lease types and their specific language) and calculations area done in successive iterations until results are accurate and fair
+These costs are, then, recovered from tenants (depending on lease types and their specific language) and calculations area done in successive iterations until results are accurate and fair.

 Collaboration In CRE